Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

-The caller is the owner
+The Caller is the Owner
 """"""""""""""""""""""""

 In case the caller is ``owner``, the contract allows the caller to set the